cmseidl/cmseidl.github.io/index.md

   <img {width="300" height="300" src="/assets/images/me.jpeg" alt="Avatar" class = "Avatar">
 </p>

 ## Aloha, my name is Christa Seidl.
-I am a conservation biologist, disease ecologist and doctoral student.
-My work focuses on finding science-based conservation solutions for some of the world's most endangered species.
+I am a conservation biologist, disease ecologist, environmental advocate and educator.
+I'm passionate about biodiversity conservation and managing the threats posed by infectious diseases to both wildlife and humans.

 *Current Position*: I am a Ph.D student and National Science Foundation Graduate Research Fellow in the <a href="http://kilpatrick.eeb.ucsc.edu/">Kilpatrick Lab</a> of the <a href="https://www.eeb.ucsc.edu/">Ecology and Evolutionary Biology Department</a> at the <a href="http://www.ucsc.edu">University of California Santa Cruz</a>.
 My research focuses on the coevolution and ecology of host-vector-parasite dynamics, with a specific focus on the evolution of avian malaria (<em>Plasmodium relictum</em>) in native and introduced bird communities on the Hawaiian Islands.